Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Experimental Details

 \subsection{Training Hyperparameters}

-We adopt standard GRPO configurations as summarized in \Cref{tab:hyperparameters}.
-To ensure our sparsity analysis captures the \emph{intrinsic} behavior of the optimization process, we set weight decay and the KL penalty $\beta$ to zero during primary measurements.
+We adopt GRPO configurations inspired by DAPO~\citep{yu2025dapo}, as summarized in \Cref{tab:hyperparameters}.
+To ensure our controlled sparsity analysis captures the \emph{intrinsic} behavior of the optimization process, we set weight decay and the KL penalty $\beta$ to zero during primary measurements.
+Results are averaged over 4 random seeds.

+\paragraph{Optimizer $\beta_2$ settings.} The controlled sparsity analysis uses $(\beta_1,\beta_2)=(0.9,0.999)$.
+The grail deployment study and the PULSELoCo experiments use $(0.9,0.95)$, matching the post-training setting used by modern LLM training pipelines.
+As discussed in \Cref{app:bounds}, $\beta_2=0.999$ gives a looser Adam update bound than $\beta_2=0.95$, so the sparsity characterization is conservative with respect to the deployment and PULSELoCo settings.

+\paragraph{Distributed worker learning rate.} For the grail deployment study and PULSELoCo experiments, we use a lower learning rate of $1 \times 10^{-6}$ to keep workers stable throughout training.

+\paragraph{Distributed local-update windows.} For the DDP, DiLoCo, and PULSELoCo comparison, all methods use $R = 4$ workers.
+DiLoCo and PULSELoCo use $H = 8$ local Adam steps for the Qwen models and $H = 4$ for Llama-3.2-3B-Instruct.

+These values are tied to the shared-inference protocol used for local-update methods.
+Rollout workers serve the latest global checkpoint and are refreshed only after each outer round, rather than being assigned to individual trainers.
+During the $H$ local steps inside a round, each trainer has private local weights while rollout workers continue using the previous global checkpoint.
+Larger $H$ therefore reduces trainer-to-trainer communication, but it also increases the off-policy gap between the rollouts and the local trainer weights.
+This RL stability constraint is why our local-update windows are smaller than the much longer intervals often used in pre-training DiLoCo settings~\citep{douillard2023diloco}.
+We use the largest stable windows we found: $H = 8$ for the Qwen models, matching the RL staleness ceiling reported by \citet{scalerl}, and $H = 4$ for Llama-3.2-3B-Instruct, which became unstable for $H > 4$. \Cref{app:pulseloco_round_atomicity} describes the round-level synchronization convention, and \Cref{app:pulseloco_h_sensitivity} reports the payload sensitivity to $H$.

+\paragraph{Training duration.} We train for 400 steps, which is sufficient to observe both early-training dynamics and stable-phase behavior while remaining computationally tractable across multiple model scales.
+We verify convergence by examining pass@1 accuracy curves on validation sets (\Cref{app:training_curves}); performance plateaus by step 400 in all cases.